 To be, or not to be, that’s is the question.
 To pre-qualify, or get pre-approved, what’s the difference?
-There’s a big difference, and if you are looking to scoop up some real estate in today’s rocky credit market, it’s important to know the two apart.
+There’s a big difference, and if you are looking to finally buy a home of your own and stop paying someone else’s mortgage, it’s important to know the two apart.

 Granted, this is better than a poke in the eye with a sharp stick.
 When you are going out to buy some real estate, leave the sharp stick at home and if you don’t have anything else, bring your pre-qualification letter with you.
 OK, not really, you can leave that behind when you’re actually out looking at properties, but you’ll want to have it handy for when you want to write up an offer.